 - If you’re traveling for an important event, consider arriving a day or two earlier so that you can properly adjust to your new time zone.

 - Gradually adapt to your new schedule before your departure by going to bed an hour earlier or later than normal each evening, depending on the direction you’re traveling.

 - Be sure that you’re well rested before your travels.
 Being sleep-deprived to begin with can exacerbate jet lag.

 - Stay hydrated.
 Dehydration can make the symptoms of jet lag worse.

 - If you would normally be sleeping at the time of your flight, such as on a flight from the United States to Europe, try to get some sleep.
 Using an eye mask, earplugs, or both may be helpful.

 - Limit your caffeine and alcohol consumption.
-Not only can both increase your need to urinate, which can disrupt your sleep, but they can also make the symptoms of jet lag feel worse.
+They both increase your need to urinate, which can disrupt your sleep.
+They can also make the symptoms of jet lag feel worse.

 - Consider asking your doctor for a prescription sleeping pill such as zolpidem (Ambien) or eszopiclone (Lunesta) to take during your flight to help with the duration and quality of your sleep.
 It’s important to note that while these medications will help you sleep on the flight, they won’t treat the circadian rhythm disturbances caused by traveling.

 - Stay on your new time schedule.
 Try to go to bed at a time that would be normal for that time zone, regardless of how tired you may feel.
 Consider setting an alarm in the morning so that you don’t sleep too late.

 - Go out and about during the day.
 Natural light is one of the most important parts of resetting your sleeping and waking cycle.
 Exposing yourself to morning light can help you adapt when traveling eastward, while exposing yourself to evening light can help when traveling westward.